blaquee/HeapBp/README.md

 How to use:

-Fork the project.

-Build it.
+Download the HeapBp.dp32 and HeapBp.dp64 binaries from the Releases Page.

-Copy heapbp to your plugins directory.
+Copy them to their respective plugins folder.

 Start x64dbg.